 1.2.1 shiny

-The shiny package in R "Makes it incredibly easy to build interactive web applications with R" (RStudio, Shiny).
+The shiny package in R "Makes it incredibly easy to build interactive web applications with R" (Chang, 2017).
 It uses R functions to create HTML code for a web page.
 There are various different input, display, and settings options that can be customized all within the same shiny application.

 1.2.2 shinydashboard

-The shinydashboard package expands beyond the shiny package to add themes to the dashboard for a more attractive look.
+The shinydashboard package expands beyond the shiny package to add themes to the dashboard for a more attractive look (Chang, 2016).

 1.2.3 pwr

-The pwr package calculates power and sample sizes for various different situations using the calculations of Cohen (Cohen, 1980). as a basis for the calculations.
+The pwr package calculates power and sample sizes for various different scenarios using the calculations of Cohen (Cohen, 1980) as a basis for the calculations (Champely, 2017).
 In this dashboard, the pwr package is used for the calculations of the One Sample Mean, One Sample Proportion, Two Sample Means, and Two Sample Proportions scenarios.

 1.2.4 gsDesign

-The gsDesign package is used for power and sample size calculations for time to event scenarios.
+The gsDesign package is used for power and sample size calculations for time to event scenarios (Anderson, 2016).
 Specifically, it incorporates factors targeting the time, recruitment, and censoring components that are more likely to occur in this scenario.
+It uses the calculations of Lachin and Foulkes (Lachin, 1986) and Schoenfeld (Schoenfeld, 1981) as the basis for ‘nSurvival’ and ‘nEvents’ functions, which calculate the need sample size and the expected number of events respectively.

 2. Using the Application